Malaysian names

 Personal names in Malaysia vary greatly according to ethno-cultural group.
 Personal names are, to a certain degree, regulated by the national registration department, especially since the introduction of the National Registration Identity Card (NRIC).

-The Malaysian Chinese are generally the only major ethnic group in Malaysia to use family names, though some Malay families use surnames as well.
-Most other groups, including the ethnic Malays, Orang Asli and the Bumiputera of Sabah and Sarawak, generally share a naming custom that includes the use of a personal name followed by a patronym name.
+Malays, Orang Asli, some Bumiputera of Sabah and Sarawak, and Malaysian Indians adopt patronymic naming customs.
+On the other hand, Malaysian Chinese, some Malays and Bumiputera of Sabah and Sarawak use family names.

 Malay names

 Traditional Malay names were taken from one of a number of languages, or even a combination of two or more elements from these languages: